cuelee/LTPI/README.md

 (Used with `--prevalence`)
 A two-column tab-delimited file with `TID` for trait IDs and `prev` for disease prevalence.
 This file is required for binary traits.

+**Note**: We assume that the biobank EHR data approximates population prevalence.
+However, users should consider potential biases introduced by the biobank's data collection process, especially if the data contains sampling bias.

 ---

 ## Output Files